brucemack/kc1fsz-rc1/README.md

 sufficient, the Harris Approximation tells us that a 21-tap FIR should be sufficient.

+This FIR filter is runs directly on the 32kHz sampled audio from the ADC.
+Every 25ms an RMS level is computed that is used for the noise squelch feature described below.

 Technical Notes on My Implementation of Noise Squelch
 -----------------------------------------------------